 For the friend whose outfit is always on point

 There’s no shortage of sustainable clothing companies out there.
-Brands like Reformation are working to break the fast-fashion cycle with sustainable practices and materials (bonus: get a $100 Reformation gift card when you join Arcadia).
+Brands like Reformation are working to break the fast-fashion cycle with sustainable practices and materials.

 You might also think about browsing thrift shops and secondhand stores.
 There are a lot of great secondhand clothing websites where you can find quality pieces.
 Or opt for a gift card and let your friend choose!